 Don’t forget a sturdy lock like the UShake Bike Lock Cable that will help your kid keep their new bike stored safely around campus.

 Another inventive accessory for your bike-rider?
-A bracket for a phone like the Vibrelli Universal Bike Phone Mount Holder so your kid can keep both hands on the handlebars instead of holding their phone.
-Let’s hope that they keep their eyes on the road and use the voice activation features on cleverly mounted phones.
+A bracket for a phone like the Vibrelli Universal Bike Phone Mount Holder so they can keep both hands on the handlebars instead of holding their phone.

 Photo credit: Laura LaRose